Title 105 | Chapter 001 | Regulation 160REG

 (a)

-If the total sick leave accrued at a County Employees Retirement System employer is greater than six (6) months and the employer does not pay for service greater than six (6) months, the employee may purchase some or all of the additional months by paying the cost, determined by utilizing the member's final compensation with the formula established in KRS 61.552(10)(a), to the agency before their termination, but no earlier than three (3) months from their effective retirement date.(b)
+If the total sick leave accrued at a County Employees Retirement System employer is greater than six (6) months and the employer does not pay for service greater than six (6) months, the employee may purchase some or all of the additional months by paying the cost, determined by utilizing the member's final compensation with the formula established in KRS 61.552(10)(a), to the agency before his or her termination, but no earlier than three (3) months from his or her effective retirement date.(b)

-If the total sick leave accrued at a County Employees Retirement System employer is greater than six (6) months and the employer pays fifty (50) percent of the cost of additional months, the employee shall receive credit for all or some of the additional months if the employee pays fifty (50) percent of the cost determined by utilizing the member's final compensation with the formula established in KRS 61.552(10)(a), to the agency before their termination, but no earlier than three (3) months from their effective retirement date, and the employer pays the remaining fifty (50) percent.Section 4.
+If the total sick leave accrued at a County Employees Retirement System employer is greater than six (6) months and the employer pays fifty (50) percent of the cost of additional months, the employee shall receive credit for all or some of the additional months if the employee pays fifty (50) percent of the cost determined by utilizing the member's final compensation with the formula established in KRS 61.552(10)(a), to the agency before his or her termination, but no earlier than three (3) months from his or her effective retirement date, and the employer pays the remaining fifty (50) percent.Section 4.

 Alternate Sick Leave Plans.
 An employer adopting the alternate plan shall also certify the maximum number of sick leave days that an employee may accumulate prior to termination.(1)